 Yik Yak allows users to exchange fully anonymous posts with people who are physically nearby.
 Another network to watch in 2015 is Tsu, which has promised to share ad revenue with users based on the popularity of their posts.

-This year will no doubt be another exciting one in the digital marketing space.
-If you have any questions about what lies ahead in digital marketing or need help with your digital marketing strategy, please reach out to us in the contact form below.
+This year will no doubt be another exciting one for digital marketing trends.
+If you have any questions about what lies ahead in digital marketing trends or need help with your digital marketing strategy, please reach out to us in the contact form below.